 Those that are living with FASD can experience many challenges across their lifespan.
 Some of these challenges are a result of the disability itself (physical and cognitive) and others are a result of the ways in which the disability is framed and understood by others.These understandings have significant impacts on the lives of those who have FASD as well as their families and caregivers.

 This section will highlight how research is being framed and applied to address the social justice disparities that can surround FASD.
 This work is informed by Dr. Stewart’s multi-year, multi-stage research project that includes results of a cross-Canada research trip and interviews with individuals living with FASD as well as families & workers discussing FASD across the lifespan.
-Data collection is ongoing.
-Please contact Dr. Stewart for infographics and other support material.
+Data collection is ongoing and directly informed a National Symposium in 2017.

 FASD, Justice & Reconciliation: Tough Questions, New Collaborations